Pooja-Gangavathi/cypress-assignment-oct/Readme.md

    ```

 3. **To Install cypress:**
-Execute the below command,

-Install Cypress as a development dependency.
+To Install Cypress as a dependency,execute the below command,

 ```bash
 npm install cypress --save-dev
  ```